mrbinky3000/responsive_carousel/README.md

 ###Stand-out Features:

 - FAST.
 Uses css transitions.
-Code optomized to use as few redraws as possible.
+Code optimized to use as few redraws as possible.
 Always getting faster.
 - Continuous infinite scrolling.
 Hold down a navigation arrow and keep holding it down.
 No need to keep clicking or tapping.
 - You can have slide "units" of different widths
 - A callback function that lets you specify the number of units to show at different width